Femur Shaft Fractures, Causes, Symptoms & Treatment

 For external fixation, metal pins or screws are placed into the bone above and below the fracture site to hold the bone inadequate position.
 These pins and screws are attached to a bar outside the skin thus, this device is a kind of stabilizing frame for the fractured bone.

 Generally, external fixation is a temporary treatment for femur fractures.
-Since they can be applied easily.
-External fixators are usually applied in case of multiple injuries and if the patient’s condition is not suitable for a longer surgery for the fracture fixation.
+External fixators are feasible in case of multiple injuries and if the patient’s condition is not suitable for a longer surgery for fracture fixation.
 An external fixator can provide good, temporary stability unless the patient’s condition is suitable enough for definitive surgery.
 Sometimes an external fixator can be left on until the femur is fully healed completely but it requires rarely.

 Intramedullary Nailing

-Intramedullary nailing is the most widely used method for treating femur shaft fractures.
-Usually, intramedullary nails are made of titanium.
+Intramedullary nailing is the common procedure for treating femur shaft fractures.
+Usually, intramedullary nails are of titanium.
 They are available in different lengths and diameters to fit most femur bones.
 In this procedure, a metal rod designed specifically is inserted into the femur canal.
 Intramedullary nails can be inserted into the canal either at the hip or the knee.
 The rod passes across the fracture such that it can keep it in position.
-To hold the leg in the correct alignment, screws are placed above and below the fracture.
+To hold the leg in the correct alignment, the surgeon will place the screws below the fracture.

 Plates and Screws

 Plates and screws are usually applied when intramedullary nailing is not possible as in the case of fractures that extend into either the hip or the joints of the knee.
-During surgery, first, the bone fragments are reduced to the normal alignment.
+During surgery, the surgeon will first reduce the fracture to the normal alignment.
 Bone fragments are held together with screws and metal plates are attached to the outer surface of the bone.
 A wide range of orthopedic implants and tools such as the tibia and femur interlocking systems are made available by orthopedic implant manufacturers.

 Recovery